Generic Name: trametinib (tra-ME-ti-nib)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); acne-like rash; dizziness; eye pain, swelling, or redness; fast, slow, or irregular heartbeat; fever; light-headedness; mouth sores or blisters; muscle pain, weakness, or cramping; new or worsening lung or breathing problems (eg, cough, shortness of breath); pain, redness, swelling, or tenderness of the hands, of the feet, or around the fingernails or toenails; red, swollen, blistered, or peeling skin; severe or persistent diarrhea; severe or persistent headache; sudden, unexplained weight gain; swelling of the hands, feet, or ankles; unusual bruising or bleeding.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); acne-like rash; bleeding from the gums, nose, eyes, vagina, or rectum; blood in the urine; blurred vision; mouth sores or blisters; muscle pain, weakness, or cramping; new or worsening lung or breathing problems (eg, cough, shortness of breath); pain, redness, swelling, or tenderness of the hands, of the feet, or around the fingernails or toenails; red, swollen, blistered, or peeling skin; severe or persistent diarrhea; severe or persistent headache, light-headedness, or dizziness; sudden, unexplained weight gain; swelling of the hands, feet, or ankles.